Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 ✔ Funnel analytics

-An effective CRO agency will not only help you figure out the average customer journey but will also bring light to complexities and what kind of attribution would give you the most crucial insights.
+An effective eCommerce CRO agency will not only help you figure out the average customer journey but will also shed light on complexities and what kind of attribution would give you the most crucial insights.

 ✔ Heatmaps

-Along with clicktracking, heatmaps can reveal to eCommerce businesses how their webpages are performing.
+Along with click tracking, heatmaps can reveal to eCommerce businesses how their webpages are performing.
 From time spent on a particular area to scroll depth, heatmaps can reveal what’s working well with a website’s UX and what needs to be prioritized immediately for better conversions.
-When it comes to heatmaps and clicktracking, you need a CRO agency that actively segments by visitor, device, traffic type to identify patterns.
+When it comes to heatmaps and clicktracking, you need an eCommerce CRO agency that actively segments by visitor, device, traffic type to identify patterns.

 ✔ Visitor recording insights

 A good CRO agency won’t just cull out visitor recording data and offer it to you—they’ll also actively help you see patterns in behavior as revealed by that data and generate surveys & feedback forms that can further help in your optimization process.
-The idea is to choose an agency that depends the least on third-party tools and instead, rely on in-house tech that makes it easy to integrate all the data & related findings.
+The idea is to choose a conversion optimization firm that depends on third-party tools to a minimum – and instead, relies only on in-house tech that makes it easy to integrate all the data & related findings.

 ✔ Audience research

 With the user behavior feedback you gather, the CRO agency should be able to help you discover key audience segments that would be interested in your products.
 If they’re able to back this up with ample background research, nothing like it.
-This will make them capable to help you conduct segmented testing, which in turn will support your UX improvement efforts.
+This will make them capable of helping you conduct segmented testing, which in turn will support your UX improvement efforts.

 ✔ UX improvements